andrehora/andrehora.github.io/README.md

 I am professor in the [Department of Computer Science](https://dcc.ufmg.br) at [UFMG](https://ufmg.br), Brazil.
 I am a member of the [Applied Software Engineering Research Group (ASERG)](http://aserg.labsoft.dcc.ufmg.br) lab.
 I received my PhD in Computer Science from the [University of Lille](https://www.univ-lille.fr), France.
 I was a Postdoctoral researcher at the [ASERG](http://aserg.labsoft.dcc.ufmg.br) group.
 I was also a software developer at Inria (Lille, France) and a research intern at Siemens (Erlangen, Germany).

-**Research Interests**: Software Evolution, Software Maintenance, Software Testing, Mining Software Repositories.
+**Research Interests**: Software Evolution, Software Maintenance, Software Testing, Mining Software Repositories

 **Contact:** andrehora [at] dcc [dot] ufmg [dot] br